grafana/grafana-image-renderer/docs/sources/_index.md

 Chromium needs free memory on top.
 We recommend 1 GiB of `GOMEMLIMIT` per 8 GiB of container memory limit.

-If you do not use memory limits, the above configuration can still prove useful, especially if you run the service alongside other services on the same host.
+If you do not use memory limits, the previous configuration can still be useful, especially if you run the service alongside other services on the same host.

 ### Install with binaries